-At citizenM, we believe everyone plays a role in our ESG journey - that's employees, shareholders, valued suppliers and partners.
-There's still much work to be done, our progress so far makes us confident in achieving our objectives.
+At citizenM, we believe everyone has a role in our ESG journey, including employees, shareholders, valued suppliers and partners.
+There is still more to do, but the progress we have made keeps us energised and moving forward with purpose.
+Our ESG actions continued to shine in 2024: